 The pie is so rich and creamy.
 It’s loaded with great tasting chicken and healthy veggies.
 And those side dishes!
 Delicious…easy…a perfect way to round out the pie.

-What is your go-to easy meal for the holidays?
-Will this easy Marie Callender trio be on your holiday week night meal menu this season?
+What is your go-to side dishes for the holidays?
 I’d love to hear what you do to keep lots of family time in spite of the holiday madness.

 - 4 tbsp butter